 - 1. At the Command prompt, enter GMOPTIONS. - 2.
-In "IM:Standards Summary" dialog box, in the Standard Elements list, double-click the root node (the standard name).
+In "GM:Standards overview" dialog box, in the Standard Elements list, double-click the root node (the standard name).
 The Standard Settings dialog box appears. - 3.
 To change the text height, in the text section, in the Base height box, select a text height.